tkragholm/studyone/REFACTORING_SUMMARY.md

 4. **Enhanced extensibility**: Adding new registry types or models is simpler with this structure
 5. **Cleaner build process**: No more circular dependency issues

+## Recent Improvements

+We've made significant progress on the refactoring roadmap:

+1. **Unified Adapter Interface**: We've created a standardized adapter interface that provides a consistent pattern for converting registry data to domain models across all registry types.

+2. **Standardized Collection Implementation**: We've implemented a unified collection framework with:
+   - Common collection traits in `src/common/traits/collection.rs`
+   - Generic implementations in `src/collections/mod.rs`
+   - Specialized collections for primary model types (Individual, Diagnosis, Family)

 ## Future Directions

-While this refactoring addresses the immediate architectural issues, future improvements could include:
+While this refactoring addresses many of the architectural issues, future improvements could include:

-1. Creating a unified adapter interface for all registry types
-2. Building a standardized collection implementation
-3. Consolidating async loading code
+1. Consolidating async loading code
-4. Expanding documentation and test coverage
+2. Expanding documentation and test coverage
+3. Migrating existing code to use the new collection and adapter interfaces

 See the `REFACTORING_PLAN.md` file for more details on future improvements.